hrshbh/plymouth-themes/README.md

 ```
 /usr/share/plymouth/themes/
 ```
-to find the repository, run
+If themes are placed in other directory, make sure to change the path in the respective `.plymouth` file, downloaded from this repository.
+Maybe use:
 ```
-locate plymouth/themes
+find /usr/ -name '*.plymouth'
 ```
-in bash.
-Filter out the results, most of them will be files.

 ### Copying files to Plymouth theme directory
-Copy any of the folders in this repository (currently only one, mario) into the themes repository.
+Copy any of the folders in this repository into the themes repository.
 Super user privileges will be required.

 ### Update grub
-Run these commands to choose the new theme as deafult
+Run these commands to choose the new theme as default
 ```
 sudo update-alternatives --config default.plymouth
 ```